Clyine/CSC1008---Backend-Codebase/README.md

 - - This should create a venv folder in your current working directory
 - Run python virtual environment by running "./venv/Scripts/Activate"
 - - If this fails, please enable windows execution policy restriction. https://docs.python.org/3/library/venv.html
-- Install required libraries with "pip install -r requirements.txt
+- Install required libraries with "pip install -r requirements.txt"
 - Run server with "Flask run"
 - Server will be created on "http://localhost:5000/